Training and Development

-There are fewer aspects of management as neglected as employee development.
-Most employers onboard employees and essentially set them free in the workforce, leaving them with the burden of development, advancement, and more.
+Training and development can be one of the most neglected aspects in management.
+Most employers onboard staff and set them free in the workforce.
+This leaves them with the burden of development, advancement, and more.

-There’s just one problem with this practice: Employees want to be trained, nurtured, and otherwise developed.
-And, if you don’t take the time to do so at your company, you’re likely to lose a lot of the young talent you spent so much time recruiting.
+There’s just one problem with this: Employees want to be developed.
+If you don’t take the time to do so, you’re likely to lose a lot of young talent.

 If this is the case, why do so many employers ignore proper training and development?
-And, for that matter, what are the benefits of paying proper credence to the practice aside from retaining more employees?
+What are the gains of paying credence to the practice aside from retaining more employees?

 Three Reasons Why Employee Development is Ignored

-Employee development is typically ignored for three primary reasons:
+Employee training and development is typically ignored for three reasons:

-- Employers Care About the Present Most – Companies are hard-pressed for time, so before they can think about the future, they care about the present moment.
-Day-to-day operations often supplant other strategic goals out of necessity and, as you can imagine, employee development dramatically suffers as a result.
+- Employers Care About the Present Most – A business is hard-pressed for time.
+Before they can think about the future, they care about the present.
+Day-to-day operations often supplant other goals out of necessity.
+In addition, staff development suffers as a result.

-- The Processes Are There But Not Implemented – Some organisations have policies and processes in place for training and development but they’re either ill-developed or simply pushed to the wayside in favour of getting more work done during the day.
+- The Processes Are There But Not Implemented – Some businesses have policies and processes in place for training and development.
+However, they’re either ill-developed or simply pushed to the wayside.
+This is commonly in favour of getting more work done during the day.

-- There Aren’t Enough Hours in the Day – While companies can and should make time for employee development, many use time constraints as an excuse.
+- There Aren’t Enough Hours in the Day – While companies can make time for development, many use time constraints as an excuse.

 Three Reasons You Shouldn’t Ignore Employee Development Any Longer

-- Employees Care About Your Business if You Care About Them – If you demonstrate a genuine interest in employees, they’re going to care more about your business.
-This genuine interest is invaluable because it translates into more assertion and investment in the workplace and efforts to achieve organisational goals.
+Employees Care About Your Business if You Care About Them – If you show a genuine interest in employees, they’re going to care more about your business.
+This interest is invaluable because it translates into more investment in the workplace.
+It also highlights efforts to achieve goals.

-- The Processes Build Loyalty and Boost Productivity – This is a logical extension of the reason above but is worth reiterating.
-If your company takes a genuine interest in employees, it only makes sense that they will be more loyal to your business in return.
-If an employee feels loyal, they’ll likely feel more engaged.
-And, if they feel more engaged, they’ll be more productive as well.
+- The Processes Build Loyalty and Boost Productivity – This is a logical extension of the reason above but is worth reinforcing.
+If your business takes an interest in staff, it only makes sense that they will be more loyal to your business.
+If staff feels loyal, they’ll likely feel more engaged.
+In addition, if they feel more engaged, they’ll be more productive.

-- Employees Appreciate Your Support – Young workers are talented, but inexperienced employees have a long road of improvement ahead through development, experience, and more.
-Capable, young employees want you to train them, offer them a mentor, and otherwise coach them to meet their full potential.
+- Employees Appreciate Your Support – Young workers are talented, but employees with less training have a long road of improvement ahead.
+This can be through experience, and more.
+Capable and young staff want you to train them.
+They also want you to offer them a mentor, and otherwise coach them to meet their full potential.

-It’s important to remember that employee development doesn’t have to be time-consuming, costly, or inefficient either.
+It’s important to remember that employee development doesn’t have to be time-consuming, or costly.
 This is especially true if you work with an agency skilled in employee development initiatives.

 Create Employee Development Initiatives With The HR Booth

-At The HR Booth, we rely on decades of combined experience in multiple HR fields to create meaningful employee development initiatives your employees will recognise and appreciate.
+At The HR Booth, we rely on decades of combined experience in multiple HR fields.
+In addition, to create employee training and development initiatives your employees will appreciate.